 Age is another important variable in this study and is measured in years.
-I use the age of the father when the sole son was 18 to identify whether or not the exemption law would apply to the sole son.
-If the father is younger than 59 (i.e. 58 or younger), the law applies to his sole son.
-In other words, the discontinuity in the exemption law starts at the end of age 58, just when the father becomes 59.
-In this study, sole sons whose father's age was in a range around $59^{19}$ when they were 18 are studied.
+I use father's age when his sole son was 18 to identify whether or not the exemption law would apply to the sole son.
+If the father is 59 or older, the law applies to his sole son.19 In other words, the discontinuity in the exemption law starts at the end of age 58, just when the father becomes 59.
+In this study, sole sons whose father's age was in a range around 5920 when they were 18 are studied.
 This is a very small sample of the population.
 Therefore, one needs a dataset with many observations to be able to have enough number of sole sons with fathers in that age range.
-The fact that the 2011 census has over 1.5 million
+The fact that the 2011 census has over 1.5 million observations is another advantage of this dataset over other Iranian datasets.